Jakob-Bach/Analyzing-Auction-Verification/README.md

-# Analysing and Predicting Verification of Process Models -- A Case Study on Spectrum Auctions
+# Analysing and Predicting Verification of Process Models -- a Case Study with Spectrum Auctions

-This repository contains the code and text of the paper
+This repository contains the code of the paper

 > Ordoni, Elaheh, Jakob Bach, and Ann-Katrin Hanke.
-"Analysing and Predicting Verification of Process Models -- A Case Study on Spectrum Auctions"
+"Analysing and Predicting Verification of Process Models -- a Case Study with Spectrum Auctions"

+(The paper is not published yet.)
 This document describes the steps to reproduce the experiments.

 ## Setup